alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
     - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Deploy and configure the RDS VMs by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
+- Deploy and configure the NPS VMs by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **around 20 minutes** to run.
     - **Troubleshooting:** If you see an error similar to `New-AzResourceGroupDeployment : Resource Microsoft.Compute/virtualMachines/extensions NPS-SHM-<SHM ID>/joindomain' failed with message` you may find this error resolves if you wait and retry later.
 Alternatively, you can try deleting the extension from the `NPS-SHM-<SHM ID> > Extensions` blade in the Azure portal.